xnikotecx/privoxy-tor-android-termux/README.md

 I also recommend you to hit the "NEW IDENTITY" button on Tor Browser Notification status once in a while.

-DNS requests will still be leaked.
+DNS and non-web-oriented protocol requests will still be leaked (i guess).
 This setup provides well enough privacy against surveillance and fingerprinting, but... for a completely anonymous experience, use the actual Tor Browser.